StopModReposts/Splash-Screen-Mod/README.md

 ## How can I help as a Modder?
-If you wanna help just embed* this mod into your mod (it's not a dependency).
+If you wanna help just include this mod inside your mod (it's not a dependency).
-The more players read this, the better our chances are.
+The more players read this, the better our chances are in educating people about the problem of mod reposting.

-* Embeding the mod means that the mod jar will be put into your mod jar, and forge will extract this mod.

-### How to embed this Mod?
+### How to include this Mod?
-All you need to embed this mod into yours is to add a few things to your build.gradle file
+All you need to include this mod inside yours is to add a few things to your build.gradle file
 ```GRADLE
 configurations {
     embedNoCompile